GSto/digital-garden/notes/evergreen notes.md

 # Evergreen Notes

 Write notes that last forever.
 These notes are different from transient notes, i.e. notes you make take about a project or for a short scheduling period.
-Andy Matuschak has some great [public notes about note taking](https://notes.andymatuschak.org/z4SDCZQeRo4xFEQ8H4qrSqd68ucpgE6LU155C)
+Andy Matuschak has some great [public notes about note-taking](https://notes.andymatuschak.org/z4SDCZQeRo4xFEQ8H4qrSqd68ucpgE6LU155C)

 Treat them like a code base.
 Notes need occasional refactoring and maintenance.